ianmcburnie/a11y-first-workshop/README.md

 ### Grid System

-Demonstrates that in some cases, CSS can effect semantics.
+Demonstrate that in some cases, CSS can effect semantics.

 1. Revert the table changes made in the previous step (i.e. back to a list)
 1. Add div wrapper container inside of body (presentational step, see CSS below)